zip2zip: Inference-Time Adaptive Tokenization via Online Compression: Experiments

 \section{Experiments}

-To evaluate the effectiveness of \texttt{zip2zip}, we adapt the Phi-3 models (3B and 14B) within the \texttt{zip2zip} framework.
-We evaluate our adapted models across four dimensions: (1) token efficiency, (2) language modeling perplexity, (3) downstream task performance, (4) inference efficiency.
+To evaluate the effectiveness of \texttt{zip2zip}, we perform continued pretraining on the Phi-3 models (3B and 14B) within the \texttt{zip2zip} framework.
+We train a single model on a general-purpose corpus and evaluate it across four dimensions: (1) token efficiency, (2) language modeling perplexity, (3) downstream task performance, and (4) inference efficiency.
+This setup allows us to assess how well \texttt{zip2zip} generalizes to diverse domains without any task- or domain-specific fine-tuning.
 For perplexity and downstream benchmarks, we use the widely adopted \href{https://github.com/EleutherAI/lm-evaluation-harness}{lm-evaluation-harness} framework~\citep{eval-harness}.